kylpo/react-playbook/notes/wip-reconciler.md

 ### [transform-react-constant-elements](https://babeljs.io/docs/plugins/transform-react-constant-elements/)
 Use variables to store react elements.

+"transform hoists element creation to the top level for subtrees that are fully static, which reduces calls to React.createElement and the resulting allocations" - [compiler optimizations](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#compiler-optimizations)

 This transform hoists elements out of your `return` and places it in a `var` in your module.
 The hoisted `var` only runs `React.createElement()` once to generate the element's object, and the object is used as a constant in the `render`--saving `React.createElement()` calls in all subsequent `render`s.